cuckoosandbox/cuckoo/docs/book/installation/host/routing.rst

-As an example we'll be configuring :ref:`routing_internet` (aka the ``dirty line``) for which we'll be using the ``eth0`` network interface - reverting back to Ubuntu 14.04 and older terminology here for a second (Ubuntu 16.04 uses network interface names based on the hardware manifacturer, as you will likely have seen happen on BSD-based systems since forever).
+As an example we'll be configuring :ref:`routing_internet` (aka the ``dirty line``) for which we'll be using the ``eth0`` network interface - reverting back to Ubuntu 14.04 and older terminology here for a second (Ubuntu 16.04 uses network interface names based on the hardware manufacturer, as you will likely have seen happen on BSD-based systems since forever).

 To configure ``iproute2`` with ``eth0`` we're going to open the